It’s tough to live with low credit scores. When you neglect bad credit, basic financial dealings become much more expensive and difficult to obtain.

 18. Open a checking account if you’re using a prepaid card.

 Checking accounts help you keep track of your finances.
 Online and mobile banking provides convenient access to account information.
 Plus, a checking account helps keep your money safe and is insured by the FDIC for up to $250,000.
-Free checking accounts, with no monthly or ATM fees, allow you to keep more of your money.
+Free checking accounts, with no monthly or ATM fees, allow you to keep more of your money rather than a fee-driven prepaid card.
 But the most important benefit of a checking account is building a banking relationship.

-When you find the right bank, it often leads to future financial products like mortgage loans, personal loans, auto loans, credit cards and even investment and retirement accounts.
-Even if you have a ChexSystems record or EWS record, a 2nd chance checking accounts will allow you to open a new account to start rebuilding your banking history.
+When you find the right bank, it often leads to future financial products like mortgage loans, personal loans, auto loans, credit cards, and even investment and retirement accounts.
+Even if you have a ChexSystems record or EWS record, a second chance checking accounts will allow you to open a new account to start rebuilding your banking history.

 19. Cushion your savings account for emergencies.